 What is FFR?

-FFR is a technique used to measure the pressure differences across coronary artery stenosis to determine the likelihood that the stenosis is impeding oxygen delivery to the heart muscle.
+FFR is a technique used to measure the pressure differences across coronary artery stenosis to determine the likelihood of the stenosis impeding oxygen delivery to the heart muscle.
 This measurement helps in deciding whether to perform angioplasty or stenting.

 Benefits of FFR